#everydayquiz #TheHindu #IndianExpress #BusinessStandard #EconomicTimes

 Her knowledge is still only rudimentary.

-› Rudimentary methods, equipment, systems, or body parts are simple and not very well developed:
+› Rudimentary methods, equipment, systems, or body parts

 Some unusual fish have rudimentary legs.